 70 - 75% Seed Funding from the Ministry of Education (re-distributed by ArtEZ University of the Arts).

-20 - 25% Tuition Fees (collected and re-distributed by ArtEZ University of the Arts).
+20 - 25% Tuition Fees (installed, collected and re-distributed by ArtEZ University of the Arts).

-approx 5% Other Income / Third Stream = DAI's Project Fund (steered by DAI).
+approx 5% Other Income / Third Stream = DAI's Project Fund (collected by DAI & fully expended on student's boarding and lodging).

 100% annual budget

 Please note that around 26% of the total sum of the annual Seed Funding + Tuition Fees is structurally used by ArtEZ to cover costs for what has been coined as overriding "services" - all organised and steered by the University at large (learn more here).
 The remainder of the sum of Seed Funding + Tuition Fees is available for the DAI's annual budget by means of which the program is sustained.
-"Other Income / Third Stream" is exempted from this obligatory contribution to ArtEZ and ads in its full capacity to the spendable budget of the DAI.
+"Other Income / Third Stream" is exempted from this obligatory contribution to ArtEZ and ads in its full capacity to the spendable budget of the DAI in regard to student's boarding and lodging.

 As a student at the DAI what COSTS can I expect?